imagineLife/big-site/content/mongo/performance/agg.md

 ## Index usage

-Be sure that agg queries use indexes.
+Be sure that agg queries use fields with indexes.
 The agg forms a pipeline.
 SOME agg operators CAN use indexes, some can not.
-Because of the flow, once one particular stage does not use an index, all following stages are not allowed to use indexes.
+Because of the flow, once one stage does not use an index, all following stages are not allowed to use indexes.
 The query optimizer will try to re-org queries for better performance where possible.

 use this to inspect the stats of the query -